 I used to believe I was the queen of procrastinators, ‘stop procrastinating’ I would say to myself.
-I have learned about procrastinating that the things I put off are the things I least like to do!
+I have learned about procrastinating and that the things I put off are the things I least like to do!

-What I do now, to stop me from putting everything off until tomorrow, is to plan each day by writing myself a list of stuff to do.
+What I do now, to stop myself from putting everything off until tomorrow, is to plan each day by writing myself a list of stuff to do.

 Planning puts you in control of your time, and you will be less likely to daydream and waste time.
 You can even do a timetable for the whole week.

 If you do not do anything, you never get anything done.

 If there are some things left unfinished, put them on your timetable for the next week.
 Tick what you have completed, and when they are all done, your reward is a good feeling about yourself.
 You might find yourself amazed at how much you get done and just how much more time there is left to do the things you want to do.
 The key to stopping procrastinating and getting things done is deciding to give it a go.

 Decide to spend just a few minutes doing the thing that you keep putting off.
 You feel when you get the job started.
 The next time you do a little more and maybe even finish the job.